Hillend Farm, Clackmannanshire (Dairy)

-Ross and his family volunteered to work with SAC Consulting as a Climate Change Focus Farm.
-Over the three year initiative, with help from SRUC, SAC Consulting, industry specialists and neighbouring farmers, Ross and the farm discussion group looked at practical ways to profit from improved farm efficiency which in turn can reduce the farm carbon footprint.
+With help from SRUC, SAC Consulting, industry specialists and neighbouring farmers, Ross and the farm discussion group looked at practical ways to profit from improved farm efficiency which in turn can reduce the farm carbon footprint.
 Ross cut the farm carbon footprint by 6% and saved over £16,000 through small tweaks to routine practices.

 How can you benefit from the work at Hillend?